Budget Stays in Paris

 Paris,” said Henry James, “is the greatest temple ever built to material joys and the lust of the eyes.”
 Paris is not cheap.
 However, there are ways to get acquainted in a low-cost high-edification way.
 And when you know the way, try to stay for at least a month to absorb the incomparable culture.

-Websites such as Cheaptickets and Orbitz, etc. often offer rates from the U.S. to Paris varying from $800 to $1000, although not during the high season, when tickets prices spike further.
+Websites such as Cheaptickets and Orbitz, etc. often offer rates from the U.S. to Paris varying from $900 to $1200+, although not during the high season, when tickets prices spike much higher.
 Ticket prices have continued to rise astronomically, as with most international flights from the U.S. to destinations abroad.

 Try hostels.
 Many have ample room, which increases opportunities to meet more international travelers, many of whom have already known something of the ins and outs of exploring the city.
 You will also hear their opinions on their own culture in comparison to that of France.
 You may even exchange addresses for future visits.